-NOTE: It is necessary to climb under the crane to check the axle mounting bolts.
-Be sure engine is shut off, the ignition key is removed and chock blocks are in place before climbing under the crane
+It is necessary to climb under the crane to check the axle mounting bolts.
+Be sure engine is shut off, the ignition key is removed, parking brake is engaged and chock blocks are in place before climbing under the crane.

-Torque the 5/8 in rear axle mounting bolts (8) to 245 Nm (180 lb-ft.).
-See Figure 6-47.
+Torque the 5/8" axle mounting bolts (8) to 245 Nm (180 lb-ft).
+See Figure 6-31